franklinqin0/blog/docs/blog/why_stopped_vt.md

 prev: ping_pong_coach
 ---

-This blogs serves as an end to the `VT` (voluntary teaching) series:
+This blog serves as an end to the `VT` (voluntary teaching) series:

 - [Why VT](why_vt)
 - [My VT experience](vt)